Adelaide–Wolseley railway line

-The Adelaide–Wolseley railway line is a 313 kilometre line running from Adelaide to Wolseley on the Australian Rail Track Corporation network.
-It is the South Australian section of the Melbourne–Adelaide railway.
+The Adelaide–Wolseley railway line, 313 km long in the Australian state of South Australia, is a component section of the interstate railway line between Adelaide and Melbourne, running from Adelaide to Wolseley.
+Between 1887 and 1975, the line was owned and operated by the South Australian Railways.
+During this period, trains did not operate outside each state and, since Wolseley station was 6 km from the border with Victoria, it was a busy centre for transferring freight between wagons, passengers between carriages, and for servicing South Australian locomotives.
+This impediment was despite the railways of the two colonies being built to the same gauge, broad gauge.
+In 1995, the line was converted to standard gauge and the name "Adelaide–Wolseley railway line" was discontinued.
+The line is now owned by the Australian Rail Track Corporation.

 History

 The line opened in stages: on 14 March 1883 from Adelaide to Aldgate, on 28 November 1883 to Nairne, on 1 May 1886 to Bordertown and on 19 January 1887 to Serviceton.
 The line consisted of double track as far as Belair, where it became single track for the remainder of the journey east.
 Along its 313 km length, there are 18 crossing loops.
 In 1995, the track was converted to standard gauge as part of the gauge conversion of the line to Melbourne.
 This included one of the lines west of Belair, effectively converting this section to two single lines.
 In 2009, the Belair line was relaid with dual gauge sleepers that will allow it to be converted to standard gauge in the future.

 Originally operated by South Australian Railways, in March 1978, it was transferred to Australian National and in July 1998 to the Australian Rail Track Corporation.
 Until April 1987, the State Transport Authority operated passenger services on the first 37 kilometres of the line from Adelaide to Bridgewater until they were curtailed to Belair, the terminus of today's Adelaide Metro Belair line.
 TransAdelaide succeeded the STA in operating the line in 1994.